BenHargreaves/logs-analysis/README.md

 * *Master* Branch - **does NOT** contain newsdata.sql required for running.
 This branch is for Udacity Project where db is not hosted locally
 * *database-included* Branch - **does** contain newsdata.sql database, pushed to git LFS.
 This branch is for all other usage.

+If Using the database-included branch, follow these steps to get up and running

-Fork & clone the correct branch.
+* Fork & clone the database-included branch.
+* Open up bash / terminal and navigate to the same directory you cloned the repo
+* run the following command to initialize the newsdata DB in PostgresQL
+'''
+psql -d news -f newsdata.sql
+'''
+* To run the logs- execute the following command in the same terminal window
+* python logs.py

 Running the logs.py file will run the following three queries automatically, and output them to the console.

 1) Find the three most popular articles, and their view count - ordered by most popular article
 2) Rank the most popular authors based on article view count